-- 1> Think of someone you knew in the past but have lost touch with.
+- 1) Think of someone you knew in the past but have lost touch with.
 Why might you want to see them again?
-How would you go about tracking them down? - 2) GCD 1.04 LANGUAGE IN CONTEXT Read the story.
+How would you go about tracking them down? - 2) CD 1.04 LANGUAGE IN CONTEXT Read the story.
 Choose the correct option to complete it.
 Then listen and check your answers.

-Encounters between enemies during battle do not often end in friendship, but an encounter between two pilots - one German and one American - is a notable exception.
+Encounters between enemies during battle do not often end in friendship, but an encounter between two pilots one German and one American is a notable exception.

-Lieutenant Charlie Brown was a bomber pilot during World War II, and at the time of this incident 1had been working / was working as a pilot for only a short time.
-He had no idea that this flight 2was to become / was becoming an unforgettable part of his life.
-His plane 3was / was being severely damaged during a mission, and because he wasn't able to keep up with the rest of the formation, the lone plane was repeatedly hit by German fire.
-The engines 4had sustained / had been sustaining a lot of damage, and the crew 5were flying / flew almost literally 'on a wing and a prayer'.
+Lieutenant Charlie Brown was a bomber pilot during World War II, and at the time of this incident had been working / was working as a pilot for only a short time.
+He had no idea that this flight 2 was to become / was becoming an unforgettable part of his life.
+His plane was / was being severely damaged during a mission, and because he wasn't able to keep up with the rest of the formation, the lone plane was repeatedly hit by German fire.
+The engines had sustained / had been sustaining a lot of damage, and the crew were flying / flew almost literally 'on a wing and a prayer'.
 Franz Stigler, a more experienced German pilot, 6was spotting / spotted the plane from the ground and flew up to try to get the pilot to surrender.
-When they saw Stigler gesturing, Brown and his crew couldn't understand what Stigler 7was trying / tried to communicate, so they flew on.
-Stigler, who felt it would be unfair to shoot down such a severely disabled plane, actually 8escorted / had escorted it to open water.
-Inexplicably, a German fighter pilot 9has made / had made it possible for an American plane to return to the British coast.
-Evidently, both men 10would continue / will continue to think about this encounter, and in 1986 - after he 11had described / described the event to a group of military veterans - Brown 12made / was making a decision.
-He 13was going to track down / was tracking down the mysterious German pilot.
+When they saw Stigler gesturing, Brown and his crew couldn't understand what Stigler 7 was trying / tried to communicate, so they flew on.
+Stigler, who felt it would be unfair to shoot down such a severely disabled plane, actually 8 escorted / had escorted it to open water.
+Inexplicably, a German fighter pilot has made / had made it possible for an American plane to return to the British coast.
+Evidently, both men 10 would continue / will continue to think about this encounter, and in 1986 - after he 11 had described / described the event to a group of military veterans - Brown made / was making a decision.
+He 13 was going to track down / was tracking down the mysterious German pilot.
 Four years and many public appeals later, he received a letter from a man named Stigler in Canada.
 'I was the one,' it said.
 The men met and became close friends until their deaths.

-3> Work in pairs.
+- 3 Work in pairs.
 Think of alternative ways in which the encounter in the air could have ended.
-How might this have altered the course of the two men's lives?

-4> ANALYSE Find examples of the following in the text in exercise 2.
-What tense is used in each case?

-- 1 a one-time action in the past: 📠 - 2 an ongoing action at a point in the past: A - 3 an action/situation before another past action/situation: 🖾 - 4 an ongoing action/situation before another past - action/situation: 🖄 - 57 a future action/situation in the past: 1
+How might this have altered the course of the two men's lives? - 4 ANALYSE Find examples of the following in the text in exercise 2.
+What tense is used in each case? - 1 a one-time action in the past: Brown made a decision (simple past) - 2 an ongoing action at a point in the past: was trying (past continuous) - 3 an action/situation before another past action/situation: had sustained (past perfect) - 4 an ongoing action/situation before another past action/situation: had been working (past perfect continuous) - a future action/situation in the past: would, was going to, would continue to think about, was going to track down